AP VoteCast: Georgia voters sour on state of nation

 Voters in Georgia made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 39% of Georgia voters said the U.S. is on the right track and 60% of voters said it is headed in the wrong direction.
+AP VoteCast found that almost two-fifths of Georgia voters said the U.S. is on the right track and three-fifths of voters said it is headed in the wrong direction.

+No Republican presidential candidate has lost the Peach state’s 16 electoral votes since George H.W.
+Bush in 1992.
+President Donald Trump won the state by five points in 2016.

+Democrats believe they can flip the state for Joe Biden if Black voters show up in force.

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 21% of voters said the virus in the U.S. is completely or mostly under control, and 30% said it’s somewhat under control.
-Forty-nine percent of voters think the coronavirus is not at all under control in this country.
+In Georgia, which has suffered nearly 8,000 deaths from the coronavirus, about one-fifth of voters said the virus in the U.S. is completely or mostly under control, and about 3 in 10 said it’s somewhat under control.
+About half of voters think the coronavirus is not at all under control in this country.

+Republican Gov. Brian Kemp was among the earliest to allow businesses to reopen and has eschewed a statewide mask mandate, including during the summer, when Georgia recorded the highest per-capita number of new infections nationwide.
+While Trump had been stressing the importance of reopening states sooner rather than later to get the U.S. economy back on track, he criticized Kemp in April for moving too fast.

+In the Atlanta suburb of Johns Creek, Biden voter Katie Hunt Arabis said the coronavirus is her “No. 1 concern.”

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Georgia.
-Forty percent said it is the most important issue facing the country today.
+About two-fifths said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 26% saying it ranked at the top.
+Voters also considered the economy a major issue, with about a quarter saying it ranked at the top.

-Eleven percent named racism, 9% named health care and 4% named law enforcement.
+About one in 10 named racism and nearly the same number named health care, while 4% named law enforcement.

 NATIONAL ECONOMY

-Voters were more negative than positive in their assessments of the nation's economy.
-Overall, 43% described economic conditions in the U.S. as excellent or good, and 56% called them not so good or poor.
+Voters were more negative than positive in their assessments of the nation’s economy.
+Overall, about two-fifths described economic conditions in the U.S. as excellent or good, and more than half called them not so good or poor.

+Georgia’s economic recovery from the pandemic sputtered in September, with the unemployment rate raising and employers adding few jobs.
+The jobless rate rose to 6.4%, up from 5.7% in August.

+In Powder Springs, Georgia, Trump voter Mary Chappell said the economy is a key reason she voted for the president.

+“I believe everything else follows if you have a good economic country, and Trump has done that for us,” said Chappell, 66, a retired surgical coordinator.
+“If everybody is secure in their economics and their jobs, then everything else will follow.”

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
-The survey of 3,217 voters in Georgia was conducted for eight days, concluding as polls closed.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+The survey of 3,283voters in Georgia was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 2.1 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: